What Is CCPA?

-- Insights into what kinds of information that organizations are collecting, selling, sharing, and using
+- Opt-out rights and access requests rights for the information that organizations are collecting, selling, sharing, and using

 - The right to be forgotten

-- The right to privacy, protecting the consumer from discrimination for leveraging CCPA actions
+- The right to privacy, protecting the consumer rights and from discrimination for leveraging CCPA actions

 - Disclosure of personal information traded and sold